debiday/missing_children/readme.md

 Working map showing first names of missing children mapped to state and city.

 ### 1.0 (Current)
 Increasing awareness by providing input form for users to generate a list of missing children who are currently at their age.
-Additional visualization with graphs and figures.
+A number of visualizations with graphs and figures.

-### 2.0
+### 2.0 (Current)
-Buttons for subscribing to [Missing Children's Network](https://www.missingchildrensnetwork.ngo/) newletter and verified links to donation portals from relevant organisations.
+Buttons for subscribing to [Missing Children's Network](https://www.missingchildrensnetwork.ngo/) and volunteering opportunities.
+A search bar for users to search for entries based on state and city.
+An account page to store user's saved searches and notes.

 ### 3.0
-A search bar for users to search for entries based on state and city.
+A community forum for web sleuths to compare notes, web scraping to get latest cases to the database, and secure login features.

 <!-- USAGE EXAMPLES -->
 ## Usage